mebeim/minibench/README.md

 Building and installation
 -------------------------

+Minibench is designed to run on a Linux system, though it will probably also compile and run on other Unix-like systems.

 Use `make` to build, `make install` to install, and `make uninstall` to uninstall.
 Installing will simply create a copy of the compiled `bench` binary